hhff/spree-ember/docs/guides/4-customization.md

   }
 });
 ```

-**Note:** This is also useful if you'd like to use a more configurable approach to
+**Note:** This is also useful if you'd like to use a more configurable approach
-using Zurb, such as [ember-cli-foundation-sass](https://github.com/artificialio/ember-cli-foundation-sass).
+to Zurb Foundation, such as [ember-cli-foundation-sass](https://github.com/artificialio/ember-cli-foundation-sass).

 # Generators